PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 In response to these issues, our system allows any movement in which the hand or arm draws a perceptual shape in space to be classified as perceptual movement, with optional manual specifications of the exact (combination of) joints executing the movement under a separate “joint activity” section.
 For example, the sign `NORTH <https://asl-lex.org/visualization/?sign=north>`_ is canonically signed as a straight perceptual movement that is articulated at the shoulder.
 A distalized version of this sign might be produced with an "un-nodding" wrist movement.
 In such a case, one could code this either as a joint-specific wrist-nod movement OR one could preserve the 'phonological intention' of the perceptual straight movement and simply add the fact that it is articulated with wrist flexion in the :ref:`joint activity<joint_activity_entry>` section.

-Traditional local movements (relating to particular joints) defined in the literature are listed under the joint-specific movement section, with the associated joint activities optionally auto-filled (e.g., the joint-specific movement of “closing” can auto-fill to flexion of finger joints in the “joint activity” section).
+Traditional local movements (relating to particular joints) defined in the literature are listed under the joint-specific movement section, with the associated joint activities optionally autofilled (e.g., the joint-specific movement of “closing” can autofill to flexion of finger joints in the “joint activity” section).

 Note that after the movement type selections have been made, there are separate additional sections for coding the :ref:`joint activity<joint_activity_entry>` and the :ref:`movement characteristics<movement_chars>`.